haliconfr/delivery/README.md

 - models saved in .blend form
 - smooth camera transitions
 - plane flying
-- already set up to use my unity-autoinstaller if you want
+- already set up to use my [unity-autoupdater](https://github.com/haliconfr/unity-autoupdater) if you want

 music was composed by Scruffy and Rud. uses a world rolling shader to mimic the one used in Animal Crossing, which was made by NotSlot.